pdywilson/posts/08_Rentcrawler.md

 # Data Engineering Toy Project
 ## A minimal example of deploying a data pipeline

+Update: This is an updated version of my project.
+Initially I used Python and the code took about ~4 mins to run, now with Scala and Asynchronous + Parallel programming it runs in 30 seconds.

 Almost one year into quarantine here in Dublin I was wondering whether the notoriously high rent prices in Dublin might actually be going down at the moment.
 To investigate this I wanted to set up a data processing pipeline that automatically updates a webpage with the current status of monthly rent prices in Dublin, all while trying out google compute cloud & firebase.

 So the first step was to get data on the monthly rents in Dublin.
 All I found in terms of datasets was the RTB Average Rent Dataset https://www.rtb.ie/research/average-rent-dataset.
 This dataset gives the average rents for each of Dublin's districts at a quarterly basis.
 With the last update being Q3-2020 this wasn't up-to-date enough for me, I wanted a more current status of the housing market.
 So the next idea I had was to crawl a rental property website for a more current status on the rents.